3 PRESCHOOL STEAM TIPS

 We've put together 3 FREE resources with ready-to-go tips and easy ideas below.
 Use these strategies in your classroom and take your STEAM teaching to the next level!

 It’s proven that a child’s reading comprehension level improves when they have a character they recognize or can easily identify with.
 Reading and STEAM can go hand in hand!
 Look for a series of books that use a repetitive character, and search for STEAM concepts within each story.
-Stories with real life situations contain loads of situations where a child could explore math, science, or engineering concepts.
-For example, a story about a postal office worker, a farmer, a teacher, a dentist, or a doctor can spark lively STEAM conversations with questions like: “What does a post man have to measure?” or “How heavy do you think the farmers bushel of apples is?” or “Why does a doctor need to use a flashlight sometimes?”
-EVERY beetbox we send comes with its own children’s story following our character Betsy the Beet, and her seed to table journeys learning STEAM.
+Stories with real life situations contain plenty of situations where a child could explore math, science, or engineering concepts.
+For example, a story about a postl office worker, a farmer, a teacher, a dentist, or a doctor can spark lively STEAM conversations with questions like: “What does a post man have to measure?” or “How heavy do you think the farmers bushel of apples is?” or “Why does a doctor need to use a flashlight sometimes?”
+EVERY beetbox we send comes with its own children’s story following our character Betsy the Beet, and her seed to table journey.
 Click below to learn more.